Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

 | NSF Award Search          | Online search for information on NSF grants.
 Does not provide an API but downloadable data sets by year are available.                                                                                       |  N  |   Y  |
 *The data are restricted: sometimes fee based, other times not.

-<div style="text-align: center">Table 2.1.
-Popular sources of data relevant to the analysis of research outputs</div>

 ### RESTful APIs, returned data, and Python wrappers {#sec:4-3.2}